WKHM (AM)

 WKHM (970 kHz) is a commercial AM radio station licensed to Jackson, Michigan.
 It is owned by Jamie McKibbin, through licensee McKibbin Media Group, Inc., and broadcasts a talk radio format.
 Studios, offices and the transmitter are on Glenshire Drive in Jackson.

-WKHM programming is also heard on an FM translator station, 101.5 W268CA.
+WKHM is a Class B station, broadcasting at 1,000 watts using a directional antenna with a four-tower array.
+Programming is also heard on 250-watt FM translator station W268CA at 101.5 MHz.

+Programming

-Weekdays begin with a local news and information program, "AM Jackson with Greg O'Connor," followed by a call-in show, "Talk Back Jackson with Steve Boyle."
-The rest of the schedule is made up of syndicated talk shows, Rush Limbaugh, Sean Hannity, Dave Ramsey, Free Talk Live, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.
-Weekends include shows on money, health, home repair, technology, travel and pets, some of which are paid brokered programming.
-Syndicated weekend hosts include Ben Ferguson, Bill Handel, Bill Cunningham, Leo Laporte and Arthur Frommer.
+Weekdays begin with a local news and information program, AM Jackson with Greg O'Connor followed by a local call-in show, Talk Back Jackson with Steve Boyle.
+The rest of the schedule is made up of syndicated talk shows: The Clay Travis and Buck Sexton Show, The Sean Hannity Show, The Ramsey Show with Dave Ramsey, Fox Across America with Jimmy Failla, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.

+Weekends include shows on money, health, home repair, technology, travel, pets and the law, some of which are paid brokered programming.
+Syndicated weekend programs include The Ben Ferguson Show, Bill Handel on the Law, Sunday Night with Bill Cunningham, The Pet Show with Warren Eckstein and Rich DeMuro on Tech.
+There's also a polka music show on Sunday mornings.
+Updates are supplied by Fox News Radio.